Modern Transgender Art

+While individuals who identify as transgender have existed for a very long time, the concept is still a taboo topic in many fields – including art history.
 The 1969 Stonewall riots started a proliferating and transgressive moment that is changing the visual canon, creating space for artistic expression and discussion on queer and transgender art history.
-One of the most famous pride parade chants is We’re here!
+One of the most famous pride parade chants is “We’re here!
 We’re queer!
-Get used to it! – and with this article, we’d like to add our small contribution towards trans-visibility in the arts.
+Get used to it!” – and with this article, we’d like to add our small contribution towards trans-visibility in the arts.

 – Archie Barry, visual artist, in his Trans Erasure, trans visibility: History, archives, and art essay in Archer Magazine.

 Yes, and no. Depends on the discourse.

 This is definitely not a quick search in your local museum’s archives.
 But it’s important to remember that art history is history shown not only through images – but also their interpretations.
-Many creatives have silently contributed to culture, waiting for the moment that society will be ready to speak not just about being transgender – but also transgender art.
+Many creatives have silently contributed to culture, waiting for the moment that society will be ready to speak not just about being transgender – but also about transgender art.
 Art can be a way to express your voice, and the way we interpret it can help to amplify these voices in the fight for equality.

 What’s important to add here, is that transgender is an umbrella term – it includes not only people with a gender identity that is opposite to their assigned sex; but also people who identify as non-binary or belonging to the “third gender.”
 This simply means that when talking about transgender art, we can include modern queer artists such as Claude Cahun, and additionally include stories that don’t fit in the binary heteronormative spectrum.

 The existence of only a tiny account of clear historical material is a result of long-standing trans erasure.
 The art history canon circulates around the cisgender status quo, often deliberately omitting so-called “taboo” topics.
-New research now shines light to stories such as of Heliogabalus.
+New research now shines a light on stories such as those of Heliogabalus.
 This Roman Emperor, portrayed in Alma Tadema’s famous Roses of Heliogabalus, is considered one of the earliest recorded cases of sex reassignment.